Mechanicus II Unit Tier List: Best Units & Squad Compositions

 Recommended Squad Compositions

 Cover-dependent.
-Spread units across multiple positions.
-Protect your Tech-Priests.
+Spread units across multiple positions and protect your Tech-Priests before chasing damage.

 Next Guides